nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my2.md

 ## About Typescript

-It is basically JavaScript, but with types support, so we could say 'we expect this value to be a string (an not a number)' or 'this is a number (and not a string)' which JavaScript does not provide out of the box.
+It is basically JavaScript, but with types support, so we could say 'we expect this value to be a string (and not a number)' or 'this is a number (and not a string)' which JavaScript does not provide out of the box.
 In this project you will use a lot of inferred types, which means there is a minimal amount of type annotations in some critical places, and then TypeScript fill figure out automatically the rest.

 This approach has few advantages: